jstanaford/JobPlacemetDashboard-CSharp-.NET/README.md

 # JobPlacemetDashboard-CSharp-.NET
-My contributions to a ASP .NET MVC and Entity Framework project during an internship with Prosper IT Consulting.
+This is a summary of my contributions to a ASP .NET MVC and Entity Framework project during an internship with Prosper IT Consulting.

 ## Introduction